The QUANTUM BLUE yacht was built by Luerssen at their Bremen shipyard in Germany and delivered to her owner Sergey Galitsky in 2014.

-The vessel can accommodate fourteen guests in seven spacious cabins as well as eighteen crew members, which is not a large team considering QUANTUM BLUE is more than 100 metres long.
+The vessel can accommodate fourteen guests in seven spacious cabins as well as eighteen crew members, which is not a large team considering QUANTUM BLUE is more than 100 meters long.

-Tim Heywood Design Studio developed the elegant exterior of QUANTUM BLUE.
+Tim Heywood Design Studio developed the elegant exterior of the QUANTUM BLUE yacht.
 The award-winning designer has worked on high-profile projects such as DILBAR in the past and is well-respected in the world of superyachts.

 He is also president of the Russian football club FC Krasnodar.
 Galitsky has one daughter with his wife Viktoria, and the trio often takes QUANTUM BLUE out for extended trips in the Mediterranean and Caribbean.